 All amounts reported in box 1 must be reported on the “taxable interest” line of your tax return and are taxed in the same way as the other income you report on the return.
 For the penalty amounts reported in box 2, you may be able to take a deduction in the “adjusted gross income” section of your return.
 And although the tax-exempt interest reported in box 8 of the 1099-INT isn’t taxable, you still must report it on the “tax-exempt interest” line of your tax return for informational purposes.

-It is also important to report all federal tax withheld from box 4 in the “payments” section of your return.
-Doing so will either reduce the amount of tax you’ll need to pay with your return or will increase your refund.
+It is also important to report all federal tax withheld reported in box 4 in the “payments” section of your return.
+Doing so will either reduce the amount of tax you’ll owe with your return or will increase your refund.

 When you use TurboTax to prepare your taxes, you’ll just need to answer some simple questions about your income and 1099-INT forms.
 We’ll fill in all the right tax forms for you.